-Strategies developed within this network will ensure the processes by which healthcare facilities are approved to deliver CAR-Ts are streamlined and that once approved healthcare staff will be have the resources they need to ensure optimal performance of these product.
+Strategies developed within this network will ensure the processes by which healthcare facilities are approved to deliver CAR Ts are streamlined and that once approved healthcare staff will be have the resources they need to ensure optimal performance of these product.
 This means not only more patients receiving potentially life saving treatments but in more locations in Sweden to minimise burden of treatment on the patient.
-Sweden has some of the world’s best outcomes from CAR-T treatments and the resources developed within this network will ensure that quality is not lost for the sake of quantity.
-In a general sense the lessons learned, information shared and processes developed through this CAR-T network will build competence within healthcare personel, competent authorities and regulatory bodies who will then be more capable of implementing other ATMPs to Swedish healthcare.
+Sweden is focusing on value-based healthcare and the resources developed within this network will ensure that quality is not lost for the sake of quantity.
+In a general sense the lessons learned, information shared and processes developed through this CAR T network will build competence within healthcare personel, competent authorities and regulatory bodies who will then be more capable of implementing other ATMPs to Swedish healthcare.

 For more information please contact Stephan Mielke